How do spammers spam?

 Richi published a great introduction on how spammers actually send the millions of spam mails every day.
-He begins by describing two ways of sending spam mails: traditional and viral.
+He begins the introduction by explaining that there are two dominating ways to send spam emails. traditional and viral

 The traditional sending occurs either from local broadband connections, often by using bot nets, that is computer systems that are under the control of the spammer, or even from server farms.
-Sending out 10 million spam mails that have a size of about 100 Gigabyte in total takes up to five hours on a T3 connection.
+Sending out 10 million spam mails that have a size of about 100 Gigabyte in total takes up to five hours on a T3 connection for instance.

 The viral spammers use trojans and malicious software to infect computer systems of Internet users to turn the systems into bots that they control to send out the spam using the local connection.